 - Banging: Typically, that banging sound coming from your furnace indicates a delay in ignition as your system is starting up.
 This happens sometimes when the burner struggles to reach a hot enough temperature to complete the combustion process with your fuel source (which is probably oil or gas, if you are having this problem.)
 This in turn will cause fuel to build up inside the system, resulting in that banging sound you are hearing.
 Excess fuel in your system can be a big problem, and should be dealt with right away.
 There is also a chance that if the banging coming from your system coincides with it cycling on and off, the noise you are hearing is actually your ducts expanding and contracting.
 Consider calling for air duct cleaning if this is the source of your problem.

 - Screeching: Sometimes, your furnace belts and/or bearings may let out a screeching or squealing sound if they are in need of lubrication.
-This process can be fairly complicated, so you should always call an HVAC technician for assistance.
+This process can be fairly complicated, so you should always call a heating technician for assistance.
 An experienced tech will be able to efficiently remove the gunk and grime in your system and ensure you do not need to replace any parts.
 In some cases, if the belt/bearings have become too worn down, you may need to replace these components entirely.

 - Rattling: Rattling or rumbling in your furnace can mean a range of things.
 Oftentimes, a rattling sound indicates that some part has come loose and is still being kicked around in your system.
 You could also be dealing with loose debris or ductwork.
 You may have to replace a particular component, such as the fan blade.
 Or, in the most dire scenario of all, your entire motor may be malfunctioning.
 Bottom line: rattling is something you never want to hear coming from your furnace, so you should always call a technician to troubleshoot this issue ASAP.